You can set up various types of actions within your different workflows: manual emails, automatic emails, calls, and letters.

 Your first action is automatic and the following action is manual.
 You've just moved a client to this workflow that has a very overdue invoice.
 What will happen?

-The collection process will start at stage 1, which will cause the automatic email to be sent out.
+The collection process will start at stage 1, which will cause the automatic email to be sent out if your on a Standard logic.